Georg Hermann Quincke: Biography

-Quincke received a D. C. L. from Oxford and an LL.
-D. from Cambridge and from Glasgow and was elected an honorary fellow of the Royal Society of London.
-In 1885 he published Geschichte des physikalischen Instituts der Universität Heidelberg.
+Quincke received a DCL from the University of Oxford and an LL.D. from the universities of Cambridge and Glasgow.
+In 1879, he was elected a Foreign Member of the Royal Society.
+In 1885, he published Geschichte des physikalischen Instituts der Universität Heidelberg.
+On 26 April 1892, he was elected an Honorary Member of the Manchester Literary and Philosophical Society.

-Quincke died in Heidelberg at age 89.
-It is believed that Quincke was the last living participant of the Karlsruhe Congress.
+Quincke died on 13 January 1924 in Heidelberg at the age of 89.
+He is believed to have been the last living participant of the Karlsruhe Congress.